-The elaborate side borders have crossed quivers above pendants of fruit and naiads pouring water from urns, the bottom borders with a boar and an ass at bay beset by hounds.
+The elaborate side borders have crossed quivers above pendants of fruit and naiads pouring water from urns.
+The bottom border depicts a boar and an ass at bay beset by hounds.

-The 1688 Burghley Inventory records: p.10 – “The Bedd Chamr next ye Gallery Roomes….3 peices of ye Baccanells Tapistry hangings” and p.39 – “The Wardrobe….
-1 peice of ye Baccanells hangings, Mortlake.”
+The 1688 Burghley Inventory records: ‘The Bedd Chamr next ye Gallery Roomes….3 peices of ye Baccanells Tapistry hangings’ and ‘The Wardrobe….
+1 peice of ye Baccanells hangings, Mortlake.’